oSoc18/Octotrails/docs/api/endpoints/categories/GET_category_questions.md

 ## Description

-Get the questions of a specific categorie based on it num.
+Get the questions of a specific category based on it num.

 ## Return format